pyrmont/articles.inqk.net/src/_posts/2025-11-20-introducing-jeep.md

 [manpages]: https://github.com/pyrmont/jeep/tree/master/man/man1 "See a listing of the manpages in the GitHub repository."

-### Q. Is there some way I can convert a legacy bundle into a modern bundle?
+### Q. Is there some way I can convert a JPM bundle into a Janet bundle?

 Yes.
-Jeep's `enhance` subcommand can be run in the bundle root of a legacy bundle and it will attempt to create the files for a modern bundle while preserving the metadata encoded in the legacy bundle's `project.janet`.
+Jeep's `enhance` subcommand can be run in the bundle root of a JPM bundle and it will attempt to create the files for a Janet bundle while preserving the metadata encoded in the JPM bundle's `project.janet`.

 ----